arunima-rastogi-1/Appium-Test-Automation-ApiDemos/README.md

 -> Form inputs and validation
 -> Interactions with different UI elements

-📌 Test Execution
+## 📌 Test Execution
-Run test cases using TestNG/JUnit
+Run test cases using TestNG/JUnit.
-Log results for debugging and reporting
+Log results for debugging and reporting.

-🤝 Contributing
+## 🤝 Contributing
 Contributions are welcome!
 Feel free to submit pull requests to improve test coverage and automation techniques.

-📄 License
+## 📄 License
 This project is open-source and licensed under the MIT License.